zhouhufeng/FAVORannotator/README.md

-## Run FAVORannotator without pre-install databases
+## Run FAVORannotator no pre-install databases version

 FAVOR database can be downloaded on the fly and decompressed automatically in the scripts, this version of FAVORannotator will remove the burden of download the backend database and update the ```config.R```.
 The database is downloaded and decompressed automatically and is readable by FAVORannotator can be executed as follows.